ShaunFerris/Coding-Note-Taking/Project Notes - Maintenance and Optimization of Homehub.md

 <h1 style="text-align: center;">IT WORKED</h1>
 So it was most likely a de-duping issue!
 Simply console logging the request.url from inside the endpoint code fixed this issue.

+It's also worth noting that after adding this console.log to the endpoint, the endpoint is now being built as a function and not an ISR function by vercel, so that difference was part of the problem, and the revalidation/cache: no-store options that should have made the ISR version work dynamically WERE BROKEN.

 ### Moving forward from this annoying ass bug
 Next things to look at are:
 1. Re-writing/re-organizing the component structure of the dynamic budget page routes.
 There are too many fucking components rn, so I will consolidate some of them in a way that makes more sense.